Got questions? Need more info? Wondering how it all works?

 Q: How do I add credits to my HP Tuner interface?

 Elite Tuned is a licensed distributor of HP Tuners Universal Credits.
 They can be purchased in our store or by clicking this link.
+Be sure to include the correct serial number for your device as the credit transfer cannot be reversed once it is complete.

 Q: Do I need a wideband for my remote tune?

 Although it is not absolutely necessary, a wideband is highly recommended, especially for forced-induction set ups.
 Having a wide-band allows us to gather more accurate fuel data which will lead to a more precise tune.
+You can purchase a wideband by clicking this link.

 Q: What wideband do you recommend?